basecamp/lufo/README.md

 > Your current drop down menu for country locations is not very Asia friendly - all those listed at the top of the list are in North America, Europe + Japan.
 My most frequent country selections are Hong Kong, Singapore, Indonesia, Vietnam, China, etc...

 They were right.
-Our menu is 200 countries long, and we highlight a few, but it’s clearly biased towards that few.
+Our menu is 200 countries long, and we highlight a few, but it's clearly biased towards that few.

-But that got us thinking... this isn’t just a problem for Countries, we have this problem all over our app.
-We have a bunch of menus, many with more than a few choices, where it’s hard to repeatedly pick things that aren’t at the top of the list.
+But that got us thinking... this isn't just a problem for Countries, we have this problem all over our app.
+We have a bunch of menus, many with more than a few choices, where it's hard to repeatedly pick things that aren't at the top of the list.

 Sure, browsers try and give you the ability to type some letters to find things faster in the menu, but they fail at anything but rudimentary searches.

-What we really need is a solution to have HTML select menu’s remember what the user last picked and make those easier to pick next time.
+What we really need is a solution to have HTML select menu's remember what the user last picked and make those easier to pick next time.

 Something like: